tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Like I said, old Talon wanted to keep competing, but they didn't have a mid.
+**How did this roster happen?** As mentioned on the Talon roster, old Talon wanted to keep competing, but now they didn't have a mid with Mikoto gone.
 Armel was originally the mid, but then he went and had a baby.
-Unknown newcomer lorenof came in starting at DLS22
+Unknown newcomer lorenof came in starting at DLS22 as a result of... proximity?
+Talon needed a stand-in, they were bootcamping in Belgrade for DreamLeague, he was in Belgrade.
+Match made in heaven.

 **How was their season?**